alfjrl/headless-search-frontend/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.js`.
-The page auto-updates as you edit the file.
+Then open [http://localhost:3000](http://localhost:3000) in your browser.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a modern font family from Vercel.

-## Learn More
+## Project Structure

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+### API

+- **API Proxy (`app/api/proxy`)**: Handles external API requests on the server side, acting as a proxy between the frontend and external services.
+- **Search Function (`lib/api/search`)**: Provides an interface for the frontend to perform search operations, abstracting the details of API calls and response handling.

+It currently uses the test api for the score.

+### Data Flow

+- **Search Term:** The user enters a query in the search box, which sends the term to the search layout.
+- **Filter:** When a facet is selected, the facet layout updates and communicates the selected filters to the search layout.
+- **Search Result:** The search layout processes the search term and filters, then passes the results to the result layout for display.

+The search layout serves as the central hub, handling API requests and ensuring that both the facet layout and result layout receive updated data in response to user actions.